SINCON 2021 CXO Workshop

 Date/Time: 01 Dec 2021 (Wed), 2pm—4pm

-SINCON 2021 CXO Workshop features in-depth sessions on the latest cybersecurity skillset that C-suites, leaderships and senior officers from both the public and private sectors must know and must have.
+SINCON 2021 CXO Workshop features in-depth sessions on the latest cybersecurity skillset C-suites, leaders, and senior officers must know and must have.

 Equip yourselves with cutting-edge cybersecurity practices to combat advanced cyber threats.
 Join SINCON's and ITrainSec's experts in an insightful and educational session.

-Welcome & Opening Address by Adrian Mahieu & Emil Tan, Organisers & Founders, Infosec In the City (IIC), SINCON
+Welcome & Opening Address by Adrian M. & Emil Tan, Organisers & Founders, Infosec In the City (IIC), SINCON

 OPSEC for C-Levels